Product

 The benefits of Expansion MRR

-Selling more features to current clients is often more profitable (and easier) to do than acquiring a new customer.
+Selling more features to current clients is often more profitable (and easier) than acquiring a new customer.
 Simply because there is no Customer Acquisition Cost (CAC).

 Expansion MRR is also an indicator of how happy and loyal your current customers are.
-If they’re happy with your product and customer success, chances are, they’ll stick around and buy more stuff from you.
+If they’re happy with your product and customer success, they’ll likely stick around and buy more stuff from you.

 It’s also a useful metric for understanding if a new feature launch or upgrade option is relevant to your users.
-If you build a new feature, you can monitor your Expansion MRR during the roll-out to get an idea if your users appreciate it.
+If you build a new feature, you can monitor your Expansion MRR during the roll-out to see if your users appreciate it.
 If you don’t see an uptick in Expansion MRR, then you might check with your team on ways to improve your sales and marketing processes.
-Or, work with the design and development team to improve the new feature.
+Or work with the design and development team to improve the new feature.

 How to use Expansion MRR to expand your business